n3rdc4ptn/n3rdc4ptn/README.md

 - 👋 Hi, I’m @n3rdc4ptn
-- 👀 I’m interested in Rust, JS/TS, Cloud Native Development
+- 👀 I’m interested in Rust, JS/TS, Go, Cloud Native Development
 - 👯‍♀️ I’m looking to collaborate on cloud projects and web development
 <!-- - 📫 You can reach me  @n3rdc4ptn and on LinkedIn -->